Hiring Employees in Sweden: A Comprehensive Guide

 Termination Complexity: High (requires just cause and union involvement)

-Onboarding Timeline: Approximately 20 calendar days
+Onboarding Timeline: Approximately 48 hours

 Payroll Frequency: Monthly